-Recording or exporting fails due to the 2 GB file size limit
+File import/export or recording fails due to 2 GB file size limit

 - Live Versions: All